StudiYash/InstaVision/Project Real-life Usage/README.md

-# Real-Time Usage of InstaVision
+# Real-Lime Usage of InstaVision

 This section showcases how **InstaVision** has been applied in real-life events and competitions, demonstrating its practical value in generating AI-powered images.